Nuestman/mineaid-webapp/views/inventory/Inventory-setup.md

+lets revisit the inventory from the beginning. it seems we building without finishing the planning which is causing complexities and losing focus. we have a medical app-ish to manage the first aid posts.
+FAPs have equipment, medications and consumables to run the daily business of caring for the sick ad injured. and this requires keeping some sort of inventory. we have 4 FAP and a central EMS which stores all supplies and distributes to faps on request for replenishment. our current setup on the ground for keeping track of items is using a paper system at each post which has a list/register of all emergency medications, consumables and equipment. this sheet has columns nameofitem, initial quantity, expiry date, a column for each day of the month (1,....31)
+The last day of the month sets up the closing stock, which is copied to the new sheet (next month) as initial stock. this system requires that each single item is counted manually everyday and the quantity written under each day column.

+i read somewhere that, for the db creation, we'll need some sort of organizational mgt, product, inventory, sales, accounting&finance to pull this off. but in our case, we wont be adding any sales or accounting.

+the purpose of the inventory part of the mineaid webapp is to remove this tedious counting and digitalise it and if possible automate as much as possible. how can we achieve this? lets plan now without any code. what structures do we need in place?

+## Answers Previous
 An **inventory register** that integrates **daily checklist entries** should capture essential details to track stock levels and summarize data effectively.
 Here’s how it could be structured, along with an explanation of each column:

 ---